 Science Speakers series

-Emma Burton is a GC graduate, currently working on her PhD at the University of Colorado, Boulder.
-She'll talk about her research and experience in graduate school.
+Emma graduated from Goshen College in 2022 and is working on her PhD at the University of Colorado, Boulder.
 She's part of the STROBE collaboration focussed on designing and building new kinds of microscopes.

 Students in the Electronics class taught by Prof. Paul Meyer Reimer spend the last month of class on a project.
 Each project uses the popular Arduino microprocesser programmed in C, controlling sensors, lights, sounds, motors nd more.